Git Storage Guide

 cd ..

-Then you have to configure git storage, see tackler.conf for full explanation, but it could be as simple as:
+Then you have to configure git storage, see tackler.toml for full explanation.

 Now you could run default reports by just running: